theKashey/memoize-state/README.md

 But memoize-state could disable another underlying memoizations libraries.

+# Warning!
+Not everything is simple.
+Memoize-state works on copies of original object, __returning the original object, if you have returned a copy__.

+That means - if you get an array. __sort it__ and return result - you will return unsorted result.

+`Input has to be immutable`, don't sort it, don't mutate it, don't forget to Array.slice(). but you are the right person to watch over it.

 ## Speed

 Uses `ES6 Proxy` underneath to detect used branches of a state (as `MobX`).